Kanchenjunga BC to Makalu BC GHT

 Camping

-From, the shepherd’s camp we walk through the forest on mossy rocks and mud.
+From the Herder's camp, we walk through the forest on mossy rocks and mud.
 It soon makes its way up a series of rocky shelves before following along the bank of the river.
 After about 20 minutes we cross the river and the path rises steeply along the other edge of the gulley for some time.
-We continue walking up the gulley before exiting on the left on a small trail.
+We continue walking up the steep gulley before exiting on the left on a small trail.
 This ascends a steep trail to the left of a cascade.
 We continue climbing between two streams before the gradient begins to ease up.
 We pass a small lake and ascend to a ridge at 4,050m.
 We follow this before descending to a kharka.
 We climb a craggy trail around a ridge to a minor pass.
 We dip through a shallow valley and climb to another ridge.
 We arrive at a black water lake (called Kalo Pokhari) where we camp tonight.

 7km (5 hours)